-- 15.7.1 The Residence Affairs Disciplinary Committee comprises the following members: - (a) Chairperson: The Residence Adviser (Residence Adviser from another residence) - (b) Prosecutor: Residence Adviser/RC Deputy Chairperson or his/her proxy
+- 15.7.1 The Residence Affairs Disciplinary Committee comprises the following members: - (a) Chairperson: The residence adviser (residence adviser of another residence) - (b) Prosecutor: Residence adviser/RC deputy chairperson or his/her proxy - (c) Two (2) RC members one from another residence - (d) Minutes secretary: RC secretary of the residence concerned

-- (c) Two (2) RC members One from another residence - (d) Minute Secretary: RC Secretary from concerned residence - 15.7.2 A quorum consists of three (3) members. - 15.7.3 The Residence Adviser from another residence is the chairperson of the Residence Affairs Disciplinary Committee. - 15.7.4 The Residence Affairs Disciplinary Committee keeps a register of disciplinary decisions and measures. - 15.7.5 The function of the Residence Affairs Disciplinary Committee is to hear cases of alleged contravention of the rules pertaining to the operation, management or use of residence facilities.
+- 15.7.2 A quorum consists of three (3) members. - 15.7.3 The residence advisor of another residence is the chairperson of the Residence Affairs Disciplinary Committee. - 15.7.4 The Residence Affairs Disciplinary Committee keeps a register of disciplinary decisions and measures. - 15.7.5 The function of the Residence Affairs Disciplinary Committee is to hear cases of alleged contravention of the rules pertaining to the operation, management or use of residence facilities.